 The state board approved California’s Ethnic Studies Model Curriculum in March 2021 after four years, four drafts and more than 100,000 public comments.
 The 900-page document is “aimed at empowering students by illuminating the often-untold struggles and contributions of Native Americans, African Americans, Latino/a/x Americans, and Asian Americans in California,” according to the California Department of Education.

-The state’s model curriculum is intended to provide guidance to school districts and county offices of education that choose to offer ethnic studies courses.
-As such, it’s not mandatory, and it does not require that specific concepts like critical race be taught or included.
+The state’s model curriculum is intended to provide guidance to school districts and county offices of education as they develop their own ethnic studies courses.
+As such, it’s not mandatory, and it does not require that specific concepts like critical race theory be taught or included.

 Ethnic studies in Orange County